 Turkish real estate has long been a favourite for savvy investors even before the global meltdown that began in 2008.
 However, because of the prudent fiscal policies adopted in the early 2000’s, Turkey emerged from this meltdown largely unscathed, resulting in a real estate investment climate that presents even greater opportunities than before.

-The current, favourable pricing conditions means that more and more foreigners are turning away from the more established markets mentioned above and instead, choosing to purchase in Turkey.
-As well as a greatly enhanced lifestyle, Turkey has so much to offer, both socially and culturally – beautiful natural landscape, stunning golden beaches, ancient sites of historical importance, a modern, developed infrastructure, excellent healthcare, superb climate, easy accessibility and so much more – what’s not to like!
+The current, favourable pricing conditions means that more and more foreigners are turning away from the more established markets and choosing, instead, to purchase property in Turkey.
+As well as the obvious lifestyle benefits, Turkey has much to offer, both socially and culturally – beautiful natural landscape, stunning golden beaches, ancient sites of historical importance, a modern, developed infrastructure, excellent healthcare, superb climate, easy accessibility and so much more – what’s not to like!

-As at the end of 2018, foreign nationals own around 260.000 properties in Turkey, with nearly half of these having been purchased in just the last 5 years.
+As at the end of 2019, foreign nationals own some 320.000 properties in Turkey, with around 45% of these having been purchased in just the last 5 years.
 Historically, the majority of owners were from northern and western European countries – in recent years however, as a result of the abolition of the ‘Law of Reciprocity’ in 2012, foreign nationals worldwide are buying property in Turkey in ever increasing numbers.

-The majority of foreigners buy in just 2 provinces, Istanbul and Antalya, the ‘tourism capital’ of Turkey – these provinces have accounted for 58% of all properties purchased by foreigners in the last 5 years.
+The majority of foreigners buy in just 2 provinces, Istanbul and Antalya, located in the southern Mediterranean region and rightfully labelled the ‘tourism capital’ of Turkey.
+These two combined have accounted for nearly 80% of all properties purchased by foreigners in the last 5 years.

 The purchase of property by foreigners is not only a ‘lifestyle’ choice – the opportunity to generate rental income and to realise good capital appreciation are now the main priorities for around 30% of all new clients.